NORM-ROAST/norm-roast/_pages/about.md

 ## Discussions

-Public requests, technical discussions and contributions are discussed on the [NORM-ROAST Discussion Forum](https://github.com/NORM-ROAST/norm-roast/discussions){:target="_blank"} hosted on GitHub ([Learn how to Subscribe to Discussions](/discussions)).
+Public requests, technical discussions and contributions are discussed on the [NORM ROAST Discussion Forum](https://github.com/NORM-ROAST/norm-roast/discussions){:target="_blank"} hosted on GitHub ([Learn how to Subscribe to Discussions](/discussions)).

 ## Contact